Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 In MAS there are few constraints that are imposed on the agents. such as even though the agents are working together to solve a problem in a same environment they are not able to share their knowledge of the envirement with each other they may only acces to the information that they have, in RL we often refer this as a local obsevation.
 This is a important point because if they were able to share their knowledge this would be able to simply syncronize their knowledge and solve this problem as a DPS problem if the problem need no interaction between the agents (#todo may be more ).
 == Multi-Agent Learning
 The Multi-Agent Learning (MAL)
+(todo):

-// use article that explain different MAS article to explain what is MARL
+- use article that explain different MAS article to explain what is MARL
-// new why MARL is intresting
+- new why MARL is intresting
-// get the mollinghen article to explain the LLE environment
+- get the mollinghen article to explain the LLE environment
-// explain why adding a new element in the environment is intresting
+- explain why adding a new element in the environment is intresting
-// explain LLE agent standard
+- explain LLE agent standard
 == Machine Learning
+(todo)
-//? is this section needed for explaining base of ML and split between SL unsupervised and RL
+- is this section needed for explaining base of ML and split between SL unsupervised and RL
+=== Supervised Learning
+Supervised Learning (SL) is a subfield of Machine Learning (ML) which focuses on the learning of a model from a set of labeled data.
+The goal of SL is to learn a function that maps as much as possible the entry data (something e.g image) to a outgoing data (or label e.g. a class of the image).
+The SL is often used in the field of computer vision or natural language processing.
+Where the goal is to get a model that is able to classify the data into a certain class based on the data that it has initially learned from training.
+=== Reinforcement Learning
+The domain of Reinforcement Learning (RL) is a subfield of Machine Learning (ML) which focuses on the interaction between an agent and its environment.
+Compared to supervised learning, no initial data is required for it to be able to learn.
+It mainly focuses on the idea of trial and error, agent by interacting with its environment will be aquiring or losing point set on predetermined rules.
+Thus the agents will be trying to maximize the number of points given that initial rules.
 == Single Agent Reinforcement Learning
 === Markov Decision Process
+In a Single agent Reinforcement Learning (RL) the methodology used to model the environment is the Markov Decision Process (MDP).
+The MDP is a mathematical framework that is used to model the interaction between an agent and its environment.
+It is often used to represent the decision-making process of an agent in a stochastic environment.
+The MDP is a powerful tool that allows us to model the environment in a way that is easy to understand and analyze.

-The Markov Decision Process (MDP) is a model that is used to often represented as a 5-tuple $angle.l S, A, T, R, rho_0 angle.r$ where the elements are:
+The Markov Decision Process (MDP) is often represented as a 5-tuple $angle.l S, A, T, R, rho_0 angle.r$ where the elements are:
 - $S$ is the state space
 - $A$ is the action space
 - $T$ is the transition function
 - $R$ is the reward function
 - $rho_0$ is the initial state distribution

-The MDP is a mathematical framework that is based on the principle of the Markov property, which states that the future state of a system only depends on the current state and not on the previous states.
+One of the key properties of the MDP is that it based on the Markov property, which states that the future state of a system only depends on the current state and not on the previous states.
 In mathematical term this is often represented as:
 $ Pr(s_(t+1) | s_t, a_t) = Pr(s_(t+1) | s_t, a_(t-1), ..., s_0, a_0) $

-this framework is often used to abstract the pr the MDP is has been formalized in the ... by ... , which
+A another strenght is that by doing the reduction to a MDP we can abstract all sensory, memory and control aspects(ref rl: an introduction sutton and barto) to a simply 3 signal between the agent and the environment:
+- the state $s$
+- the action $a$
+- the reward $r$
+but also introduce key functions such as the Bellman equation which is used the markov properties to represent the relationship between the value of a state and the value of its successor states.
 ==== State
 A ways to represent the environment is to use a state.
 A state is an abstract ways to decribe the joint information of all elements in the environment. we can use as exemple the game of tick-tac-toe where the representation of the board at a given time such as this image @state is a state.
 But a state is not only the representation of the board but also the information of the player turn.
 So a state is a representation of the environment at a given time.
 In the mathematical notation we usually use the notation $s$ to represent a state, and $S$ to represent the state space.
 The state space is the set of all possible states imagineable for a given environment.
 - $S$ is the state space of the environment